Fully Bayesian Differential Gaussian Processes through Stochastic Differential Equations: Related Work

-\paragraph{Sparse GPs}Sparse Gaussian Processes are an extension of GPs that address scalability issues in modeling large datasets.
+\paragraph{Sparse GPs} Sparse Gaussian Processes are an extension of GPs that address scalability issues in modeling large datasets.
 Traditional GPs involve inverting the covariance matrix, which becomes computationally expensive as the size of the dataset increases.
-Sparse GPs\footnote{In this paper, the term "Sparse GPs" refers to the method of using sparse inducing points, distinguishing it from other forms of representation.} alleviate this issue by introducing a smaller set of "inducing points" that approximate the latent function properties over the entire dataset.
-By assuming a joint distribution over the function values at the inducing points and the entire data points, Sparse GPs can approximate the true GP model while significantly reducing the computational complexity.
-Sparse GPs have gained popularity in various applications, including machine learning \cite{hensman2015scalable}, robotics \cite{schreiter2015sparse}, and computer vision \cite{tran2019calibrating}, where dealing with large datasets is common.
-Modeling and inference with Sparse GPs have evolved considerably over the last few years with key contributions in the direction of scalability to virtually any number of datapoints and generality within automatic differentiation frameworks \cite{matthews2017gpflow,krauth2016autogp, gardner2018gpytorch}.
+Sparse GPs alleviate this issue by introducing a smaller set of ``inducing points'' that approximate the latent function properties over the entire dataset.
+By assuming a joint distribution over the function values at the inducing points and the entire data set, Sparse GPs can approximate the true GP model while significantly reducing the computational complexity.
+Sparse GPs have gained popularity in various applications, including machine learning \cite{hensman2015scalable,sun2017location}, robotics \cite{schreiter2015sparse}, and computer vision \cite{tran2019calibrating}, where dealing with large datasets is common.
+Modeling and inference with Sparse GPs have evolved considerably over the last few years with key contributions in the direction of scalability to virtually any number of data points and generality within automatic differentiation frameworks \cite{matthews2017gpflow,krauth2016autogp, gardner2018gpytorch}.
 This has been possible thanks to the combination of stochastic variational inference techniques \cite{hoffman2013stochastic} with representations based on inducing variables \cite{titsias2009variational,lazaro2009inter,hensman2015scalable}.
-These advancements have now made GPs attractive to a variety of applications and likelihoods \cite{matthews2017gpflow,van2017convolutional,li2016review,corani2021time} .
+These advancements have now made GPs attractive to a variety of applications and likelihoods \cite{matthews2017gpflow,van2017convolutional,li2016review,corani2021time}.
 However, it is worth noting that Sparse GPs still require selecting the appropriate hyperparameters and inducing points, which can be challenging in some cases.